MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ## Operating model

-The operating model of Finance and Operations apps defines specific roles and responsibilities for the Customer, Implementation Partner, and Microsoft throughout the lifecycle of the service.
+The operating model of Finance and Operations apps defines specific roles and responsibilities for the customer, implementation partner, and Microsoft throughout the lifecycle of the service.
 For more information, see [Cloud operations and servicing](../../dev-itpro/lifecycle-services/cloud-operations-servicing.md).

 ### Customer activities

-Customers work with their Partner and [Microsoft FastTrack](/dynamics365/fasttrack/) following the [Success by Design](/dynamics365/fasttrack/success-by-design-overview) framework and using tools and best practice templates provided in [Lifecycle Services](../../dev-itpro/lifecycle-services/lcs.md) to implement their solution.
+Customers work with their partner and [Microsoft FastTrack](/dynamics365/fasttrack/) following the [Success by Design](/dynamics365/fasttrack/success-by-design-overview) framework and using tools and best practice templates provided in [Lifecycle Services](../../dev-itpro/lifecycle-services/lcs.md) to implement their solution.
 Common activities include:

 - User identity and security management
 - Define, develop and operate business processes